opentorah/opentorah/docs/Rant.md

 JEuclid is no longer maintained, doesn't integrate with current FOP, and doesn't work on Java 9 [at all](https://github.com/danfickle/openhtmltopdf/issues/161).
-So, there isn't non-commercial way from DocbBook with MathML to PDF at this point :(
+So, there isn't non-commercial way from DocbBook with MathML to PDF at this point :( UNLESS there is some XSLT solution which I can then add to the DocBook pipeline?

 I followed the flow from Maven to [Gradle](https://gradle.org/); there is no Gradle DocBook plugin, although there are some scripts floating around.
 Since these scripts are not as full-featured as